OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

       :align: right

 #.
 Choose :menuselection:`Plugins --> Manage and Install Plugins...`, then scroll down or
-   type ``grass`` into the Search box, and select the `GRASS` plugin.
+   type ``grass`` into the Search box, and select the `GRASS 7` plugin.

-   * Notice that a new GRASS icon has been added to the Toolbar, and a new `GRASS` menu item has been added to the `Plugins` menu.
+   * Notice that a new GRASS icon has been added to the Toolbar, a docked window named "GRASS Tools" has apeared on the right of the map area and a new `GRASS` menu item has been added to the `Plugins` menu.

 #.
 Connect to an existing GRASS workspace with :menuselection:`Plugins --> GRASS --> Open mapset`.